GoldenStack/overscore/README.md

 Sets the value of `write` to the value of the value of `read`.
 This is equivalent to `mov` except instead of the value of `read` being interpreted as a word, the value of `read` is treated as an address and the value of this address is treated as a word.
+This is similar to having dereferenced the right argument.

 ### Indirect writing move